raghav-misra/raghav-misra/README.md

 Thanks for stopping by!

-Currently, I'm building [ElevenLabs](https://elevenlabs.io/agents)' voice agents platform, and in my free time, I develop and scale [StudyKit](https://studykit.app) to over one hundred thousand users.
+Currently, I'm building<!--[ElevenLabs](https://elevenlabs.io/agents)' voice agents platform, and in my free time, I develop and scale--> [StudyKit](https://studykit.app)<!-- to over one hundred thousand users-->.

 Before that, I studied computer science and mathematics at the [University of Maryland](https://umd.edu/), interning at [Palantir](https://www.palantir.com/platforms/gotham/), [Google](https://www.android.com/auto/), and [AWS](https://aws.amazon.com/ebs/) along the way.